Are We Really Making Much Progress in Text Classification? A Comparative Review: Discussion

+The state of the art in single-label text classification is held by fine-tuned language models.
+More specifically, DeBERTa has a slight edge over RoBERTa and BERT.
+Surprisingly, BERT-large does not improve more than 1 point on the single-label datasets compared to BERT-base, despite having three times more parameters.
+On 20ng, the performance even drops by one point.
+Presumably, the capacity of the BERT-base is already sufficient to tackle the single-label classification tasks, especially for the R8 and R52 datasets.
+At the same time, BERT-large is known to have difficulties in fine-tuning on smaller datasets~\cite{DBLP:conf/naacl/DevlinCLT19}.

-Our results suggest that there is surprisingly little progress in single-label and multi-label text classification despite the vast amount of new literature.
-The state-of-the-art in inductive text classification is still fine-tuning a pre-trained Transformer-based language model.
-Graphs synthesized from the text provide little to no additional value in graph-based methods.
-Even a plain multilayer perceptron outperforms many recently proposed methods based on graph neural networks on single-label datasets.
-For hierarchical multi-label text classification, we come to similar conclusions.
+Our analysis shows that graphs synthesized from the text provide little to no additional value in graph-based methods.
+Even traditional methods like an SVM based on word tri-grams outperform many recently proposed methods based on graph neural networks on single-label datasets.

+For hierarchical multi-label text classification, we come to a similar conclusion.
 There are tremendous efforts to incorporate graph neural networks, \eg to use a GNN to encode the class hierarchy, as in HiAGM.
 However, the best-performing model is HBGL, which leverages BERT to make use of the label hierarchy.
 Various other methods, including mixtures of BERT and GNNs, fail to outperform the best of our tested language models.
-Below, we discuss the results of our single-label and multi-label text classification experiments in more detail before we reflect on similarities and differences between single- and multi-label text classification.